paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

 <a id="section-1310"></a>
 ## § 1310.
 Authority to require certain information
-**(a) Information required** Each person described in subsection (b) of this section shall provide the corporation annually, on or before a date specified by the corporation in regulations, with—
+**(a) Information required** Each person described in subsection (b) shall provide the corporation annually, on or before a date specified by the corporation in regulations, with—

 (1) such records, documents, or other information that the corporation specifies in regulations as necessary to determine the liabilities and assets of plans covered by this subchapter; and

 (2) copies of such person’s audited (or, if unavailable, unaudited) financial statements, and such other financial information as the corporation may prescribe in regulations.

-**(b) Persons required to provide information** The persons covered by subsection (a) of this section are each contributing sponsor, and each member of a contributing sponsor’s controlled group, of a single-employer plan covered by this subchapter, if—
+**(b) Persons required to provide information** The persons covered by subsection (a) are each contributing sponsor, and each member of a contributing sponsor’s controlled group, of a single-employer plan covered by this subchapter, if—

 (1) the funding target attainment percentage (as defined in subsection (d)) at the end of the preceding plan year of a plan maintained by the contributing sponsor or any member of its controlled group is less than 80 percent;